mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 Because I didn’t spend any time honing that, I made a lot of expensive messes when I got put on real-life projects.

-### <a name="Design principles"></a>Bootcamps and schools are ushering developers out into the industry with a lack of design principles
+### <a name="Design-principles"></a>Bootcamps and schools are ushering developers out into the industry with a lack of design principles

 Coding bootcamps have become really popular recently.
 They're arming their graduates with the skills in order to _write code that will work_.